 }

-4. Visit the website; you will be prompted that the password has been successfully changed.
+4. Visit the website; a prompt will indicate that the password has been successfully changed.

-5. Download the functions.php file to your local machine, delete the added code, and upload it again to the Theme directory.
+5. Download the functions.php file to your local machine, remove the added code, and upload it again to the theme directory.

 Applicable Scenarios:

-The server uses specialized hosting like SiteGround and Hostinger that support one-click WordPress installation from the backend.
-Enter the server backend website management interface, and you can directly access the website backend via a quick link, then manually change the user password.
+If the server uses specialized hosting like SiteGround or Hostinger that supports one-click WordPress installation from the backend, go to the server backend website management interface.
+You can directly access the website backend via quick links and manually change the user password.

 Or click 'Modify Administrator Password' to change it directly from the server backend.